“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

 “Kiasa.”
 Nairobi Nursery, 2017 © SWT

 Kiasa is just one of many orphan elephants currently in the care of the Nairobi Nursery, and one of hundreds who have passed through the program over the years on the way back to a life in the wild.
-We continue to follow the development of Kiasa along with the other orphan elephants, and we continue to support the tireless efforts of the Sheldrick Wildlife Trust team at the Nursery, at the Reintegration Units, and in partnerships with Kenya Wildlife Service and with local communities bordering Kenya’s National Parks and so on.
+We continue to follow the development of Kiasa along with the other orphan elephants, and we continue to support the tireless efforts of the SWT team at the nursery, at the Reintegration Units, and in partnerships with the Kenya Wildlife Service and with local communities bordering Kenya’s national parks and so on.
 Thanks to Sheldrick Wildlife Trust, these elephants have a second chance.

-See how to support the Orphans' Program at Sheldrick Wildlife Trust and Adopt an Elephant.
+See ways to support the Orphan Program at Sheldrick Wildlife Trust.

 The David Sheldrick Wildlife Trust

-For over 40 years, Sheldrick Wildlife Trust has been a leading conservation organization in East Africa.
-Sheldrick Wildlife Trust in Kenya are tackling challenges ranging from poaching to habitat destruction, and the orphan elephant rescue and rehabilitation program remains at the heart of their conservation action.
-The David Sheldrick Wildlife Trust, also known as Sheldrick Wildlife Trust, in the United Kingdom and in the United States (and around the world) promotes educational outreach and public awareness to protect and preserve wildlife and habitats in Kenya for generations to come.
+For over 40 years, Sheldrick Wildlife Trust – originally the David Sheldrick Wildlife Trust – has been a leading conservation organization in East Africa.
+SWT in Kenya are tackling challenges ranging from poaching to habitat destruction, and the orphan elephant rescue and rehabilitation program remains at the heart of their conservation action.
+SWT in the United Kingdom and in the United States (and around the world) promotes educational outreach and public awareness to protect and preserve wildlife and habitats in Kenya for generations to come.

-We recognize the rescue and rehabilitation program operated by Sheldrick Wildlife Trust as an important story for elephant conservation, with each orphan elephant connected to human-elephant conflict, the ivory trade or an intense drought.
-Animat Habitat has named Sheldrick Wildlife Trust as an official selection to receive a percentage of revenue from this project, scene one: White Elephant.
+Animat Habitat has recognized the rescue and rehabilitation program operated by SWT as an important story for elephant conservation, with each orphan elephant connected to human-wildlife conflict, the ivory trade or an intense drought.
+Sheldrick Wildlife Trust (SWT) has been named as an official selection to receive a percentage of revenue from the first production at Animat Habitat—scene one: White Elephant..
 This is part of our mission to support wildlife conservation projects on the ground in Africa.

 For more about the history of the Trust and the journey of elephants finding a way back into the wild in Kenya, see: sheldrickwildlifetrust.org.